SabyrbekulyNurdaulet/platformer/README.md

 🏆 Winning & Losing

-✅ Win Condition: Collect all cubes within the time limit.❌ Lose Condition: Time runs out, or you fall into too many traps.
+✅ Win Condition: Collect all cubes within the time limit. ❌ Lose Condition: Time runs out, or you fall into too many traps.

-📜 License

-This project is distributed under the MIT License.

-Can you collect them all before time runs out?
-Challenge yourself now! 🚀